drewdeponte/Constraid/README.md

 viewA.precedes(theLeadingEdgeOf: viewB)
 ```

-If on the other hand you want to control the vertical position you can use `sitsOn` and
+If on the other hand you want to control the vertical position you can use `sits`.
-`sitsUnder` respectively

 These methods simply create one or more equivalency constraints between the two views and the
 appropriate attributes.
 List of the short versions of all the these methods are provided